ASKA Appoints New Advisory Board Members From World Leading Automotive Manufacturers

 In addition to his professional achievements, Mr. Hartmann holds both EASA and FAA private pilot licenses, with an instrument rating.

-Bernd Welzel (Dr. - Engineering) is an expert with more than 30 years of interdisciplinary experience in the international automotive industry, serving in high-responsibility roles in engineering, Lean Production, Quality, innovation to market, and business administration.
-He has acted as a highly competent interface between shareholders, supervisory bodies and C-level management on strategic alignment, joint venture and M&A activities.
-His comprehensive network spans OEMs and suppliers and provides a solid basis for opening new sales channels and customers.
+Bernd Welzel (Dr. - Engineering) is an expert with more than 30 years of interdisciplinary experience in the international automotive industry, serving in high-responsibility roles in engineering, Lean Production, Quality, innovation to market, and business administration, starting with 14 years at Karmann.
+During and after his CEO roles for Fehrer (seats), Westfalia (tow bars) and Sero (electronic manufacturing services), he has acted as a highly competent interface between shareholders, supervisory bodies and C-level management on strategic alignment, joint venture and M&A activities.
+His comprehensive network spans OEMs and suppliers and provides a solid basis for opening new sales channels and customers, culminating today in organizing the European High-Tech Pavilion.
+Dr. Welzel serves as a valued member of advisory and supervisory boards.

-Dr. Welzel's strategic planning supported successful ramp-up of numerous plants internationally.
-He holds 14 years of vehicle development and production experience (Karmann), seats (Fehrer), tow bars (Westfalia) and electronic manufacturing services (Sero).

 Andreas Wendt (Dr. - Engineering) was a distinguished former member of the Board of Management at BMW AG, Purchasing and Supplier Network prior to his retirement.
 Dr. Wendt began his career at Robert Bosch GmbH in Stuttgart, Germany, in automotive production, finally as Plant manager.
 He joined BMW AG and served as Head of Strategy Development BMW Group Production and was Managing Director at two BMW Group Plants in Germany.
 Dr. Wendt is a recognized automotive authority in Europe and in addition to other advisory board roles, he is also a Professor at the Technical University Munich (TUM) with an academic focus on business excellence.